-Working for a small business like Mr Lee’s can involve a lot of hard work, long hours and jam-packed days.
+Working for a small business like Mr Lee’s involves a lot of hard work and non-stop days.
 When you are busy, it’s sometimes easy to fall into a bad routine pattern which is difficult to get out of.
-Here are simple recommendations that will surely help you develop better habits.
+Here are some simple recommendations that will help you develop better habits.

 1. Start small

-Imagine your typical and no-brainer habits like sanitising your hands when they are dirty, putting the seatbelt on, and removing your shoes when you get home.
-These are small actions that you don’t even think about when doing them.
-You simply do them automatically.
-They are tiny actions that have become consistent habits.
+Take your typical and no-brainer habits like sanitising your hands when they are dirty, unplugging the iron, or taking your shoes off when you get home.
+These are small actions that you don’t even think about when you do them.
+They are automatic, tiny actions that have become consistent habits.

-The most critical part of building a new habit is staying consistent despite being uncomfortable at first.
+The most critical part of building a new habit is being consistent.
 As the saying goes, "massive goals don't require massive action—they require small but consistent actions."
 Sustained effort makes the real difference.
 How you perform in the beginning is irrelevant because it is easy to do something impressive once or twice.
 What changes the game is if you can stick with it in the long run.

 2. Write it down

 The best way to know how well you know yourself is by being able to translate your thoughts into words and your words into writing.
-However, a printed piece of paper with a resolution on it doesn't do much—you writing that resolution does.
+A printed piece of paper with a resolution on it doesn't do much but you hand-writing that resolution does.
 Productive habits will only stick when the person establishing them is aware of their natural tendencies.
 Writing your ideas makes them more transparent and focuses you on your result.

 3. Have constant reminders

-Until new habits become your second nature, it is recommended to set up reminders to help you consistently do it.
+Until new habits become your second nature, it’s best to set up reminders to help you keep consistent.
 A reminder triggers your brain to start a behavior.
-It puts your brain in automatic mode and informs the brain about which habit to use.
-For example, putting your running shoes outside your bedroom door is a cue to your brain that you will jog first thing in the morning, or a sticky note saying "eat more veggies" or “drink more water” placed on the refrigerator door can help you remember that you're supposed to be eating healthier meals or increasing your water intake —until the day comes that you don't need to be reminded anymore.
+For example, putting your running shoes outside your bedroom door is a cue to your brain that you will go for a run first thing in the morning, or a sticky note saying "eat more veggies" or “drink more water” placed on the refrigerator door can help you remember that you're supposed to be eating healthier meals or increasing your water intake —until the day comes that you don't need to be reminded anymore.

 4. Out with the bad

-The most crucial part of building better habits is to be aware of what you need to work on for yourself.
-It's much easier to work on replacing, improving, or re-engineering the actions that you know you need to progress on and develop.
-Identifying unproductive habits takes self-analysis, where you make the effort to check the activities that are costing you the most time or energy.
+The most crucial part of building better habits is to be aware of what you need to work on.
+It makes it a lot easier if you work on replacing, improving, or re-engineering the actions that you know you need to progress on and develop.
+In order to identify unproductive habits you need to undergo a process of self-analysis, where you make the effort to identify the activities that are costing you the most time or energy.

-In order to build better habits, it is crucial to be aware of your detrimental habits, which can be spending too much time on social media, checking emails too often, binge watching TV or biting your nails.
-All these habits are a trigger that causes us to act, and identifying that is essential to making a change.
+In order to build better habits, it’s important to be aware of your detrimental habits, be it sleeping too little, checking emails too often, always being late or biting your nails.
+Identifying all these habits is essential to making a change.
 Once you have recognised the trigger of a particular routine, you can replace the activities that need improvement with more productive ones.